 As you can see, taking the TERA early retirement option results in a much smaller retirement benefit, especially under the CSB/REDUX option.

 *Calculating more than 15 years of service, but less than 20 years: It gets a little more complicated if you want to calculate your retirement benefits if you served over 15, but less than 20 years.
-The military gives credit for months served, so you your base multiplier wouldn’t necessarily be a round number, such as the 95% we used above.
-Here is a pdf that explains in more detail, and an article which also discusses the value of an early military retirement.
+The military gives credit for months served, so your base multiplier wouldn’t necessarily be a round number, such as the 95% we used above.
+Here is an article which also discusses the value of an early military retirement.